-53 Funny Quotes On Aging
+53 Funny Quotes about Aging to Make Growing Older Lighter

 “Age is a high price to pay for maturity.” - Tom Stoppard